Vidhyadharan24/ShimmerView/README.md

 ## Known Issues

-* Shimmers when active in the simulator causes the simulator and the mac OS to stutter.
+* Shimmers when active causes the simulator and mac OS to stutter.
+Run the example app in device to prevent stuttering.

 ## SideMenu
 For the Side Menu go to `https://github.com/Vidhyadharan-Mohanram/SideMenu` for more details.